EXPOSITION: Chapter 1:18-32

 Paul knows that without fully apprehending each of these seven issues our preaching, our evangelism, our apologetics, and church growth will be fatally flawed.
-Sidestepping or diminishing any one of these will injuriously misconstrue the Gospel.
-The Christian church was born out of the first-century apostolic preaching of the Gospel.
+Sidestepping or diminishing any one of these will misconstrue the Gospel.
+The Christian church emerged from the first century preaching of the Gospel.
 In other words, the church is the product of the Gospel; it is is the wineskin and the Gospel the wine.
 The church is therefore shaped by the Gospel and serves the Gospel.
-And so, working backwards, if the church is dysfunctional, the gospel is dysfunctional: a defective gospel produces a defective church.
-To attempt to tweak or even reform the wineskin without checking that we have the wine is just dumb.
+And so, working backwards, if the church is dysfunctional, our version of the gospel is dysfunctional: a defective gospel produces a defective church.
+To attempt to mend the wineskin without ensuring first that we have the wine is simply inept.
 And yet, that’s what we do.
-We promote multitudinous structures and strategies for more authentic and effective evangelism and church life: missional church; relational church; multi-campus church; emerging church; citywide unity and transformation; university outreach and apologetics; radical spirituality; higher level anointings and experiences; charismatic, non-charismatic; contemporary worship, non-contemporary worship; presbyteral, episcopal, new apostolic models; and on and on, hoping for transformational change, societal renewal, and quantum growth, but all to little avail.
+We promote multitudinous structures and strategies for more authentic and effective evangelism and church life: missional church; relational church; multi-campus church; emerging church; citywide unity and transformation; university outreach and apologetics; radical spirituality; next level ‘anointings’ and experiences; charismatic, non-charismatic; contemporary worship, non-contemporary worship; presbyteral, episcopal, new apostolic models; and on and on, hoping for transformational change, societal renewal, and quantum growth, but all to little avail.
 Why?
 Because we haven’t reformed our gospel.
 The old adage is true: you get what you preach.
 Ideas have consequences; if Christians are not thinking ‘Christianly’ – that is, thinking the thoughts of God after him – instead of transforming the world, the world transforms us.
 This is why Paul in his Epistle to the Romans doesn’t switch gears until chapter 12, when he exhorts them to be “transformed through the renewing of the mind” (12:2).
-The first eleven chapters reveal the mind of God in propositional truth statements – that is, in teaching and doctrine – that provide the objective foundation for the renewing of the mind.
+The first eleven chapters reveal the mind of God in propositional truth statements – that is, in teaching and doctrine – that provide categories of thought for the renewing of the mind.
 As we will discover in this passage, man’s mind and thinking is radically affected by the Fall: it is at enmity with God and raises up proud reasonings against the knowledge of him.

-The Gospel, as the revelation of God, is grounded in objective content, communicated through rational, propositional truth statements.
-Sadly large expanses of the evangelical and charismatic church have neglected this to their own peril, opting instead for the pursuit of an existential high, making themselves vulnerable to a gnostic and increasingly occult counterfeit of the real.
-Certain spiritual experiences and phenomena are hyped and promoted as the shibboleths of a new and radical spirituality.
-And yet, it is the same old Gnosticism of the first and second centuries, promoting elite levels of spiritual experience through the impartation of the guru’s ‘anointing’ and induction to a higher plain of enlightenment.
-Accompanying this is the lure to join their franchise, attend their conferences, and fund their ministry so as to access these higher levels.
-This is endemic in the contemporary ‘apostolic’ and ‘prophetic’ movements.
-Paul addressed it in his Epistle to the Colossians and John in his First Epistle.
+The Gospel, as the revelation of God to man, is grounded in objective content, communicated through rational, propositional truth statements.
+Sadly large expanses of the evangelical and charismatic church have neglected this to their own peril, opting instead for the pursuit of an existential high, making themselves vulnerable to a gnostic and increasingly occultic counterfeit of the real.
+Certain spiritual experiences and phenomena are hyped and promoted as the shibboleths of a new and ‘radical spirituality’.
+While, on the surface, this may seem valid, it unwittingly revives the Gnosticism of the first and second centuries, promoting higher levels of spiritual experience (spiritual elitism) through the impartation of a gifted leader’s ‘anointing’ (the guru) and release to the next level (mystical initiation) of God’s power (higher plain of enlightenment).
+Accompanying this is the lure to join their particular franchise, attend their conferences, and fund their ministry so as to access these higher levels.
+This is sadly endemic in the contemporary charismatic ‘apostolic’ and ‘prophetic’ movements.
+Paul addressed it in his Corinthian correspondence, confronting the “super apostles”, and in his Epistle to the Colossians, and John in his First Epistle.
 It is sometimes mixed with legalism, neo-Judaizing elements within the church that promote Christian-Zionism, misconstruing Israel’s role in God’s purpose (explained later in the epistle) and insisting that Gentile believers keep certain Sabbaths, in addition to faith in Christ, to be more pleasing to God.
 This, Paul addressed in his Epistle to the Galatians.
 Legalism and Gnosticism are often fellow travellers.
-They are both false gospels and find their entry through a faulty understanding of justification and sanctification, or, too often, from no understanding at all.
+They are both false gospels and find their entry through a flawed understanding of justification and sanctification, or, too often, from no understanding at all.
 Out of the believer’s quest either to secure their status in God’s sight (justification) or to please him (sanctification) certain rituals and/or spiritual experiences are pursued.

 The apostolic writings are replete with exhortations to take heed to the teaching but also warnings to be aware of the false teachers.
-These commands are no less relevant in the 21st century as they were in the first.
-This is not to deny the reality of the charismata or the ministry of the Holy Spirit.
-They are the Holy Spirit’s equipping of Christ’s body for apostolic purpose, the expansion of Christ’s Kingdom in the world.
+These commands are no less relevant in the twenty-first century as they were in the first.
+This is not to deny the authentic operation of the charismata and the ministry of the Holy Spirit.
+They are the Holy Spirit’s equipping of Christ’s body for apostolic purpose, the expansion of Christ’s Kingdom in the world, not for our personal pleasure.
 They are not toys for the amusement of the spiritually immature.

 Without our being grounded in the apostolic Gospel – as revealed by the ascended Christ to Paul – we will be party to yet more aberrations, adding to the litany of the errors and disasters of Christian history.
 We are playing for high stakes.
 The enemy knows his time is short and that through the power of the Gospel God’s Kingdom is increasing and filling the earth.
 He will do anything within his power to seduce and distract us from the main game: the objective revelation of God in Christ and his purpose for the world.
 The seven principles of this passage are foundational to the Gospel and God’s plan for the cosmos.
 Let us take heed.